B2B Video Production: A Practical Guide for 2026

 At the top of the funnel, people usually don’t need a product tour yet.
 They need a clean explanation of the problem, the category, or the shift happening in their industry.

-Short social cuts, brand-led spots, and high-level explainers perform well.
-The mistake is overloading these videos with features too early.
+Short social cuts, brand-led spots, and high-level explainers perform well here.
+The mistake I see most is overloading these videos with features too early.
 If the viewer is still trying to understand the problem, detailed implementation language will lose them.

 A strong awareness video tends to focus on: